-In addition, we are currently evaluating the safety and efficacy of VesiGel, our novel sustained-release high dose formulation of MMC, for the treatment of low-grade NMIBC in a Phase 2 study being conducted in Europe and Israel.
-This study is expected to be completed in the second quarter of 2017.
-To date, 19 of 22, or approximately 86%, of the patients evaluated in our ongoing Phase 2a clinical trial who were treated in the VesiGel high dose group (80mg MMC) achieved a complete response at the primary evaluation time.
-Moreover, approximately 77% of the patients who achieved a complete response at the primary evaluation time and who have been followed for 12 months thereafter, without receiving additional treatments, remained recurrence free.
+In addition, we completed evaluating the safety and efficacy of VesiGel, our novel sustained-release high dose formulation of MMC, for the treatment of low-grade NMIBC in a Phase 2a study that was conducted in Europe and Israel.
+Of the 22 patients treated in the VesiGel high dose group (80mg MMC), 19, or approximately 86%, of the patients achieved a complete response at the primary evaluation time.
+Moreover, approximately 79% of the patients who achieved a complete response at the primary evaluation time with VesiGel in the study and who have been followed for 12 months thereafter, without receiving additional treatments, remained recurrence free.
 This compares to approximately 40% to 60% of patients who historically achieve a 12-month durable complete response with TURBT as first-line treatment, followed by adjuvant treatments of MMC instillations into the bladder.
-We plan to file an IND for VesiGel in the second half of 2017, and, if accepted, to commence a Phase 2b clinical trial for VesiGel shortly thereafter.
+We plan to file an IND for VesiGel in the first half of 2018; and, if accepted, we expect to commence a U.S.-based Phase 2b clinical trial for VesiGel shortly thereafter.
 We also intend to pursue a 505(b)(2) regulatory pathway for VesiGel.
 We believe that VesiGel has the potential to replace tumor resection surgery and become the new first-line standard of care for the treatment of low-grade NMIBC.

-Our clinical stage pipeline also includes Vesimune, our proprietary immunotherapy product candidate for the treatment of high-grade NMIBC.
+Our clinical stage pipeline also includes Vesimune, our proprietary immunotherapy product candidate for the treatment of high-grade NMIBC, which may include Carcinoma in Situ, or CIS.
 Vesimune is a novel, liquid formulation of Imiquimod, a generic toll-like receptor 7, or TLR7, agonist.
 Toll-like receptor agonists play a key role in initiating the innate immune response system.
-We believe that the combination of Vesimune with additional immunotherapy drugs, such as immune checkpoint inhibitors or chemotherapy drugs like VesiGel, could represent a valid alternative to the current standard of care for the post TURBT adjuvant treatment of high-grade NMIBC.
+We believe that the combination of Vesimune with additional immunotherapy drugs, such as immune checkpoint inhibitors or chemotherapy drugs like VesiGel, could represent a valid alternative to the current standard of care for the post-TURBT adjuvant treatment of high-grade NMIBC.

 BotuGel is our proprietary novel RTGel-based formulation of BOTOX, a branded drug, that we believe can potentially serve as an effective treatment option for patients suffering from overactive bladder.
-In October 2016, we announced the licensing of the worldwide rights to BotuGel to Allergan Pharmaceuticals International Limited, or Allergan, a wholly owned subsidiary of Allergan plc, which plans to commence a Phase 2 clinical trial of BotuGel in the second half of 2017, pursuant to the exclusive license agreement we entered into with Allergan in October 2016, or the Allergan Agreement.
+In October 2016, we announced the licensing of the worldwide rights to RTGel in combination with neurotoxins, including BOTOX, to Allergan Pharmaceuticals International Limited, or Allergan, a wholly owned subsidiary of Allergan plc, or the Allergan Agreement.
+In August 2017, we announced that Allergan had submitted an IND to the FDA in order to be able to commence clinical trials in the United States using the RTGel in combination with BOTOX.
+In October 2017, Allergan commenced a Phase 2 clinical trial of BotuGel for the treatment of overactive bladder.